Saturday, October 5, 2024

 Starring: Maisy Stella, Aubrey Plaza

 Elliott (Maisy Stella) is a typical teenager; she ignores her parents, hates her younger brothers, shes’s excited to graduate, leave her farm behind and move to the big city – permanently.
-With just two weeks to go, she’s finally go to tell her crush how she feels and then do drugs with her friends.
+With just two weeks to go, she’s finally going to tell her crush how she feels and then do drugs with her friends.

 While her friends are both tripping to their own beat, Elliott is left to conclude that the shrooms just aren’t going to affect her.
 Until Older Elliott (Aubrey Plaza) appears by her side.
 The first thing that makes this so great is that Aubrey Plaza is mostly playing against type.
 Elliott is already such a snarky, sarcastic teenager, that Older Elliott has to play that down.
 Older Elliott is 39 years old, more tired, more soft spoken, a lot more weary of the world.